Summer Olympics Events for You and Your Dog to Try

 Can You Bring a Dog On a Boat?

-Prior to your dog’s first outing, check with the local authorities to ensure there are no laws or regulations around dogs being on boats.
+Before your dog’s first outing, check with the local authorities to ensure there are no laws or regulations around dogs being on boats.

 Gayle Martz and Delilah Smittle, authors of No Pet Left Behind: The Sherpa Guide for Traveling With Your Best Friend, suggest that you bring these items on your boating trip: